decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ## Kind of scenes

 In Decentraland, the scene is the representation of the content of the scene.
-There is roughly two ways to create
+There are roughly two ways to create scenes:
-scenes:

 * **static scene**: xml file describing static objects in the scene
 * **dynamic scene**: jsx/tsx files with dynamic content, those may create move and mutate entities in the scene

-Since we decoupled the execution of the scenes from the underlying engine, we have abstracted the communication protocol and that allows us to run the scenes both locally in a WebWorker and remotely in a Node.js server thru WebSockets.
+Since we decoupled the execution of the scenes from the underlying engine, we have abstracted the communication protocol, and that allows us to run the scenes both locally in a WebWorker and remotely in a Node.js server thru WebSockets.

 ## Basic scene structure